 - 1. Insert the first previously programmed coded key into the ignition and turn the ignition from 3 (OFF) to 4 (ON) (maintain ignition in 4 (ON) for at least one second). - 2.
 Turn ignition to 3 (OFF) then 2 (LOCK) and remove the first coded key from the ignition. - 3.
-Within five seconds of removing the first coded key, insert the
+Within five seconds of removing the first coded key, insert the second previously programmed coded key into the ignition and turn the ignition from 3 (OFF) to 4 (ON) (maintain ignition in 4 (ON) for at least one second but no more than five seconds).

-- 4. Turn the ignition to 3 (OFF) then 2 (LOCK) and remove the second ${\bf coded} \ {\bf key}$ from the ignition. - 5.
-Within 10 seconds of removing the second coded key, insert the new unprogrammed key (new key/valet key) into the ignition and turn the ignition from 3 (OFF) to 4 (ON) (maintain ignition in 4 (ON) for at least one second).
+- 5. Within 10 seconds of removing the second coded key, insert the new unprogrammed key (new key/valet key) into the ignition and turn the ignition from 3 (OFF) to 4 (ON) (maintain ignition in 4 (ON) for at least one second).
 This step will program your new key to a coded key. - 6.
 To program additional new unprogrammed key(s), repeat this procedure from step 1.